Talcum Powder Lawsuit

 What Should I Look for in an Attorney?

 Experience, ethics, and grit.
-Our firm has never represented an insurance company or large corporation; that’s why our motto is “For the People.”
+Our firm’s motto is “For the People” because we represent regular Americans who want to hold large companies accountable.
 We battled Big Tobacco for years, winning $90 million in verdicts and settlements.

 We are one of the largest consumer protection firms in the country, with more than 300 attorneys.